Mehmet-Arda-Burkan/CMD-RPG/README.md

 }
 ```

-File is in two main parts, Enemies and Weapons.
+The file is in two main parts, Enemies and Weapons.
 There are "Count" variables in both of them to represent how many items are in them.
 Every item has an id that starts from 0 and ends in "Count" - 1.